vinaykanna/DSA/README.md

 # DSA
-Data Structures and Algorithms in Typescript
+Data Structures and Algorithms implemented in Typescript